ECS153/final-project-hacker-5/milestone2.md

 #### Jasmine:
 I am working on keylogger currently and then will be working on Reverse Shell with Abdullah Sairafi.
 #### Matthew:
+I am working on the banner scanner to scan for port vulnerabilities.
+I also plan on working on the SSH and FTP attacks.
 #### Obaid: